 Jacob ‘Jake’ Rice is a founding member of Ghostly Activities.
 He’s the researcher and equipment tech on the team.
 By day, he works in analytics for a big technology company: At night, he’s on the trail of ghosts, mysteries and (occasionally) a cryptid.
-You can read more about that at MonstersOnTheWeb.com.
-He’s also the website guy for Mystic Moon Cafe, a paranormal radio show.
+He’s also the website guy and producer for Mystic Moon Cafe, Paranormal Pioneers, AGHOST Stories, and Ghostly Activities podcast.

 Before he became a ghost hunter and tech head, Jake was a codebreaker in the US Army.
 He’s also an avid traveller; having visited all 7 continents.

 Let’s get to know him better.

 What’s your hometown?

 I grew up in northern Wisconsin, but moved to Chicago after the Army.
 I consider Chicago my second hometown.
 I went to college there and then stayed for 18 years.
 Now, I live near Olympia, Washington.

 How long have you been interested in the paranormal?